 Every year I say that spring is my favourite time of the year until summer comes along and then I switch to that season.
-However, after the snow, ice and cold this winter I’m glad to see the flowers start to appear and the animals wake up from hibernation and the baby animals in the fields.
-Singing and saying rhymes with your children is a great way to introduce them to the season and some of the things that happen and change as well as spend time connecting and helping them develop language and number sense from an early age.
-These rhymes below are some of our favourite Spring Nursery Rhymes and Songs ideal to sing with your babies, toddlers, and preschoolers.
+However, after the winter this year I’m glad to see the flowers start to appear, the animals wake up from hibernation and the baby animals in the fields.
+Singing songs and saying rhymes with your children is a great way to introduce them to the season and some of the things that happen and change as well as spend time connecting and helping them develop literacy and number sense from an early age.
+These rhymes below are some of our favourite spring songs and nursery rhymes ideal to sing with your babies, toddlers, preschoolers and bigger kids.

-Many of these songs and rhymes are adaptations from existing rhymes whereas others are classic British nursery rhymes that have stood the test of time and are perfect for singing together in springtime.
-I have included lyrics to the rhymes and you should be able to find all of these songs over on Youtube for the music to sing them to because no one needs to hear me sing!
+Many of these songs and rhymes are adaptations from existing rhymes whereas others are classic British nursery rhymes that have stood the test of time and are perfect for singing and having a springtime dance together in springtime.
+I have included lyrics to the rhymes and embedded a video from YouTube that you can watch with your child and see the lyrics below!
+So check out these toddler and preschool spring songs perfect for fun as you and your little ones explore the wonders of spring.

 Five Little Speckled Frogs